mayurofficial/Breakout-Game-in-Canvas-JS/README.md

 <h2 id="about-the-project"> :pencil: About The Project</h2>

 <p align="justify">
-  For those of you not familiar with Pacman, it's a game where Pacman (the yellow circle with a mouth in the above figure) moves around in a maze and tries to eat as many food pellets (the small white dots) as possible, while avoiding the ghosts (the other two agents with eyes in the above figure).
-If Pacman eats all the food in a maze, it wins.
+  For those of you not familiar with Breakout, it's a game where a ball moves around in a canvas and tries to destroy the upper tiles pellets with the help of a bottom paddle, while avoiding not hitting the ground.
+If all the tiles are destroyed you win.
 </p>

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)